efabless/caravel_user_project/docs/source/index.rst

 Complete roundtrip for caravel_user_project
 ===========================================

-1. To start the project you need to first create an empty Git project on Github and make sure your setup looks like the below image
+1. To start the project you need to first create an empty Git project on Github and make sure your repo is public and includes a README

 2. Open your Terminal.
 Create an empty folder to use as your Caravel workspace, and navigate to it.